open-policy-agent/opa/docs/book/rest-api.md

 Create or update a policy module.

 If the policy module does not exist, it is created.
 If the policy module already exists, it is replaced.

+### Query Parameters

+- **pretty** - If parameter is `true`, response will formatted for humans.
+- **metrics** - Return compiler performance metrics in addition to result.
+See [Performance Metrics](#performance-metrics) for more detail.

+#### Status Codes

+- **200** - no error
+- **400** - bad request
+- **500** - server error

+Before accepting the request, the server will parse, compile, and install the policy module.
+If the policy module is invalid, one of these steps will fail and the server will respond with 400.
+The error message in the response will be set to indicate the source of the error.

 #### Example Request